nkher/girvan-newman-algorithm/CommunityStructureDetection/EnronFile300.md

 -----------------------------------------

 <i><b>Note: If the below commands do not function properly, it might be because of the formatting of the md file.
 You can pick this command
-from the other file named 'Enron300Commands'  (step 6) which is present in the main folder of the project.</b></i>
+from the other file named 'Enron300Commands'  (step 6) which is present in the main folder of the project.
+Also make sure the name of the part file created after the part one run.
+As we run the part 2 on the output of part 1.</b></i>

 hadoop jar target/CommunityStructureDetection-0.0.1-SNAPSHOT-fatjar.jar org.apache.giraph.GiraphRunner \
 -D mapred.child.java.opts="-Xms10240m -Xmx15360m" \